jbcodeforce/openshift-studies/docs/faq.md

 SUPERSECRETLONGSTRINGINBASE64FORMAT
 ```

-So then create a TLS secret descriptor for kubernetes:
+Then create a TLS secret descriptor for kubernetes:

 ```yaml
 apiVersion: v1